Cachi0001/Biz/instruction.md

 Always read IMPLEMENTATION_guide.txt and queriesRan.md at the start of a new conversation to understand the project's architecture, goals, style, and constraints.
 Check Task.md before starting a new task.
 If the task isn’t listed, add it with a brief description and today's date.
-Use consistent naming conventions, file structure, and architecture patterns as described in IMPLEMENTATION_guide.md Use venv_linux (the virtual environment) whenever executing Python commands, including for unit tests.
-🧱 Code Structure & Modularity
+Use consistent naming conventions, file structure, and architecture patterns as described in IMPLEMENTATION_guide.md 🧱 Code Structure & Modularity
 Never create a file longer than 500 lines of code.
 If a file approaches this limit, refactor by splitting it into modules or helper files.
 Organize code into clearly separated modules, grouped by feature or responsibility.
 For agents this looks like: